 “If you have $3,000, will you use that money to support a student’s salary?
 Or buy materials?
 Or for publishing your results?
-That can become a concern,” says Yue Kuo, Texas A&M University professor and 2nd Vice President of ECS.
+That can become a concern,” says Yue Kuo, Texas A&M University professor and ECS president (2018-2019).

 While the transition from print to digital publications may have eliminated some costs such as printing, paper, and distribution, the world of peer reviewed, data-enriched journals is still an expensive business.
 The shift to a digital environment puts more pressure on publishers to make both publishing and reading a seamless experience for the user.
 Fast turn-around, articles that are easy to navigate, robust search tools, instantaneous accumulations of statistics, sophisticated digital library platforms, and articles optimized for search engines are all costs that fall back on the publisher.
 APCs have been one outlet for publishers to cover those costs.

-“Changing this system to one where we can get high-quality information out quickly, while minimizing the cost to the readers and the authors, would be the holy grail of publishing,” says James Fenton, Director of the Florida Solar Energy Center at the University of Central Florida and ECS Secretary.
+“Changing this system to one where we can get high-quality information out quickly, while minimizing the cost to the readers and the authors, would be the holy grail of publishing,” says James Fenton, Director of the Florida Solar Energy Center at the University of Central Florida and ECS secretary (2016-2020).